johnbintz/jasmine-headless-webkit/index.md

 spyOn(window, 'confirm').andReturn(false)
 {% endhighlight %}

 `console.log()` also works.
-If Jasmine is loaded, you get to use `jasmine.pp`, Jasmine's built-in pretty-printer.
-If not, you'll get `JSON.stringify()`.
+It uses `JSON.stringify()` to serialize objects.
 This means that cyclical objects, like HTML elements, can't be directly serialized (yet).
 Use jQuery to help you retrieve the HTML:

 {% highlight js %}
 console.log($('#element').parent().html())
 {% endhighlight %}

+If you need a heavy-weight object printer, you also have `console.pp()`, which uses Jasmine's built-in pretty-printer if available, and falls back to `JSON.stringify()` if it's not.
+This one's the best for printing HTML nodes, but it can be pretty noisy when printing objects.

 ## Running the runner